 Particularly common in the Sulawesi region of the country, this smoked skipjack tuna has a strong flavour.
 It is dried for preservation, and used as an ingredient in stews and salads.

-While seafood plays a vital role in Indonesian food, sepat is red snapper and jumbo shrimps sauteed with chilies, tomato and lime juice.
+While seafood plays a vital role in Indonesia, sepat is red snapper and jumbo shrimps sauteed with chilies, tomato and lime juice.
 And it is served with rice and a sauce made from the fish juices released in the preparation of the dish.

 This stew is boiled unripened jackfruit with Indonesian spices, coconut milk and palm sugar.
 Also, it is served as a side dish with egg or chicken dishes.